godotengine/godot-docs/classes/class_string.rst

 - :ref:`int<class_int>`  **rfind**  **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=-1  **)**

-Perform a search for a substring, but start from the end of the string instead of the begining.
+Perform a search for a substring, but start from the end of the string instead of the beginning.

 .. _class_String_rfindn:

 - :ref:`int<class_int>`  **rfindn**  **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=-1  **)**

-Perform a search for a substring, but start from the end of the string instead of the begining.
+Perform a search for a substring, but start from the end of the string instead of the beginning.
 Also search case-insensitive.

 .. _class_String_right: